yigitozgenc/item_based_recommendation/README.md

 The code was simplified and log functionality is removed, also modification of some hyperparameter and variables was done .
 I would recommend to check the code in that manner as well.

+## To Do's
+- Using Approximate Nearest Neighbor algorithms like Annoy or Faiss in order to recommend products in higher dimensions